top of page

 • Golden State Warriors (2017–18)

-Sure, the Russell-era Celtics were operating in a smaller league, fewer playoff rounds, and a talent pool concentrated differently.
+Sure, the Russell-era Celtics operated in a smaller league with fewer playoff rounds.
+The talent pool was concentrated differently.
 But eight straight is still eight straight.
 Sustained dominance across any structure requires continuity, health, and a system that travels.

 The Bad Boys are a great template.
-Same core, same identity, no drop-off in physicality or execution:
+They had the same core and identity, with no drop-off in physicality or execution:

 • 1989: 15–2 playoff run